 Etiology and Pathogenesis of Squamous Cell Carcinoma

-Most SCC develop from precursor lesions of AK or Bowen’s disease.
+Most SCCs develop from precursor lesions – AK or Bowen’s disease.

 - Predominant risk factor

 - A linear relationship between UV exposure and SCC incidence

 - Incidence of SCC doubles with every 8-10 degree decline in latitude

 - Highest incidence at the equator

-- Except anthramine and 3-methylcholanthrene, chemical carcinogens generally produce more SCC than BCC
+- Other than anthramine and 3-methylcholanthrene, chemical carcinogens generally produce more SCC than BCC

-- Strong association between alcohol and smoking and SCC of oral cavity
+- Alcohol and smoking are associated with SCC of the oral cavity

 - Patients on long term corticosteroid, azothioprine or cyclosporine therapy found to be susceptible to SCC

 - An 18-fold rise in patients with renal transplant

 - More aggressive behaviour in patients with HIV, leukaemia, lymphoma

 - Verruca pus carcinoma is associated with many variants of HPV